Ms Jessie Anderson

 GPO Box 2100, Adelaide 5001, South Australia

-Jessie Anderson is a Lecturer in Nursing in the College of Nursing and Health Sciences at Flinders University.
+Jessie Anderson is a Senior Lecturer in Nursing in the College of Nursing and Health Sciences at Flinders University.
 Jessie is a Registered Nurse, researcher and educator with a background in Emergency Nursing.
 Jessie teaches across a broad range of undergraduate and postgraduate nursing topics.

 Currently based in Adelaide, Jessie previously worked with the Rural Inter-Professional Placement Learning team in Alice Springs and remains committed to the development of the rural and remote nursing and allied health workforce.